BeccaSR/WWC_PythonCodeChallenge/README.md

 - Day 15: Create a program that checks if a year is a leap year.
 - Day 16: Write a function that counts the frequency of each word in a sentence.
 - Day 17: Create a program that capitalizes the first letter of each word in a sentence.
+- Day 18: Create a program to find the largest among three numbers.